Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 Using the sampling tool with Layer B shows that the process needed about double the time.
 Taking several variables from the polygon layer increases the run time.
 Nonetheless, the algorithm runs steadily, which can be observed with the status counter, which prints at which point the sampling algorithm is working at the moment.

 The tests were carried out with QGIS vers.
 3.10, Coruna, on a Notebook (Intel Core i5-8265U bits) with Linux Mint 20.1 and on QGIS vers.
 3.16, Hannover, on a Intel Core i3-6100U notebook running Kubuntu 18.04.
 These are no high end machines, therefore suitable for testing a tool used by chronically underfinanced researchers.

-The test data and a visualisation are available at <https://github.com/Research-Squirrel-Engineers/pointsamplingtool-testdata>.

 ------------------------------------------------------------------------